volkertb/ich2player/README.txt

 (With some small modifications/additions made by Volkert de Buisonjé)

+Uses AC'97 audio on supported chipsets:

+* Intel: ICH/ICH0/ICH2/ICH3/ICH4/ICH5/ESB/ICH6/ICH7 southbridge, or 440MX chipset
+* SiS7012

-Uses AC'97 audio on supported Intel chipsets (ICH/ICH0/ICH2/ICH3/ICH4/ICH5/ESB/ICH6/ICH7 southbridge, or 440MX chipset) No drivers required. (there aren't any for DOS anyway!)
+No drivers required. (there aren't any for DOS anyway!)